2019 Charlevoix Chamber Scholarship

-Number of Recipients: There will be ONE $1000 scholarship.
+Number of Recipients: There will be ONE scholarship valued at $1500.

-This Scholarship is generously funded by: Fox Charlevoix & Fox Charlevoix Ford and the Charlevoix Area Chamber of Commerce.
+This Scholarship is generously funded by: Boat Works of Charlevoix, Fox Charlevoix & Fox Charlevoix Ford, and the Charlevoix Area Chamber of Commerce.

 • Must be a graduating high school senior who is planning to attend an accredited vocational school, community college or university.

 • Must be accepted to an accredited two or four year institution of higher learning (college or vocational school).